build-web-apps/clone-instagram-ui/README.md

 ## Testing

+For the end to end feature to work, we have now used the existing API endpoint that we have already created for you - https://clone-instagram-backend.herokuapp.com

+> NOTE: We have not done any work related to API / Backend as a part of this workshop.

+You will learn more about Backend concepts tomorrow.

 Once you have done all the steps as mentioned above, we will now have the full application working.
 Now, go to `http://localhost:3000` and you can see your changes.